21cmfast/21cmFAST/joss-paper/paper.md

 # Summary

-The field of 21cm cosmology -- in which the hyperfine spectral line of neutral hydrogen (appearing at rest-frame wavelengths of 21cm) is mapped over large swathes of the Universe's history -- has developed radically over the last decade.
+The field of 21-cm cosmology -- in which the hyperfine spectral line of neutral hydrogen (appearing at rest-frame wavelengths of 21 cm) is mapped over large swathes of the Universe's history -- has developed radically over the last decade.
-The promise of the field is to revolutionize our knowledge of the first stars, galaxies, and black holes through the timing and patterns they imprint on the cosmic 21cm signal.
+The promise of the field is to revolutionize our knowledge of the first stars, galaxies, and black holes through the timing and patterns they imprint on the cosmic 21-cm signal.
 In order to interpret the eventual observational data, a range of physical models have been developed -- from simple analytic models of the global history of hydrogen reionization, through to fully hydrodynamical simulations of the 3D evolution of the brightness